 Sometimes the packages with so many different grit papers are overkill for lighter uses.
 You might not need so many grits contrasts for a small handy project or furniture finishing at home.
 So, how about a package that includes all essential grits for somewhat finer to coarser sanding?

-Yes, having this in mind, we are to introduce you to glass polishing sandpaper that provides great value for money.
+Yes, having this in mind, I am to introduce you to glass polishing sandpaper that provides great value for money.
 And it comes in three different size variations; you can use a 2.8-inch x 4.5 inch one for a small and handy project, 9-inch x 3.6 inches, or 9-inch x 11 inches one for wide-area coverage.

 The package includes two pieces of 6 different grade papers.
 The lower grits, 400, 600, and 800, are suitable for rough area sanding like rust scale removal or automotive surface polishing.
 And you can use the higher grits, 1000, 1200, and 1500 ones, for fine sanding wooden furniture and glass objects.